tradecloud/tradecloud-docs-api-v2/order/buyer/cancel.md

 ## Cancelling by sending the cancelled indicator using the `/order/indicators` API

-You can cancel the order or line by setting `indicators.cancelled` on either order or line level and sending this indicator only, using the `/order/indicators` API resource.
+You can cancel the order or line by setting `indicators.cancelled` on either order or line level, using the [Send order indicators](https://swagger-ui.accp.tradecloud1.com/?url=https://api.accp.tradecloud1.com/v2/api-connector/specs.yaml#/buyer-endpoints/sendOrderIndicatorsByBuyerRoute) endpoint to send the cancelled indicator to Tradecloud.

 {% hint style="info" %}
 If you provide a `cancelled` indicator on order level, **ALL** the lines in the order will be cancelled.

 If you also provide a `cancelled` indicator on line level, it has **precedence** over the order level `cancelled` indicator.
 {% endhint %}

-Use the [Send order indicators](https://swagger-ui.accp.tradecloud1.com/?url=https://api.accp.tradecloud1.com/v2/api-connector/specs.yaml#/buyer-endpoints/sendOrderIndicatorsByBuyerRoute) endpoint to send the cancelled indicator to Tradecloud.

 {% hint style="info" %}
 When sending order indicators the provided purchase order number will be verified.